 Students typically go abroad during their 3rd or 4th year of study.
 There is no departmental requirement to study abroad, but we encourage all our students to consider international study.
 We work closely with the International Programs Center to understand particular requirements of some host universities such as submitting a portfolio or speaking certain languages.

 A second opportunity to study aboard is the IARc Travel Program.
 This generally occurs across a two-week period or in the summer.
 Unlike the residential programs that focus on immersion in cultures different from our own, the Travel Program intends to take students and faculty to where the design is.
 This means staying in various places for short periods of time, a few days to a week or so.
 Offered every other year or when 20+ students express interest, faculty coordinate programs around a particular focus, theme, or culture.
-Recent trips have been to Italy, Greece, India, and throughout Western Europe.
+Recent trips have been to Italy, Greece, India, Spain, and throughout Western Europe.

-Visiting Associate Professor, Interior Architecture
+Assistant Professor, Interior Architecture

 Coordinator of Study Abroad Program